theme-next/theme-next.org/source/docs/third-party-services/external-libraries.md

 <!-- tab NexT Config -->

-After the plugin installed, you can enable it by editing values `canvas_ribbon` to `true` in {% label primary@theme config file %}.
+After the plugin installed, you can enable it by setting value `canvas_ribbon` to `true` in {% label primary@theme config file %}.
 You can also configure the ribbon setting by editing values in `canvas_ribbon` section:

 * size: The width of the ribbon.
 * alpha: The transparency of the ribbon.